spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/tam/cadence-calls/index.html.md

 - If self-managed, iscuss their backup/recovery plans and if they have recently tested restoring from a backup
 - If self-managed, discuss if they have [signups enabled](https://docs.gitlab.com/ee/user/admin_area/settings/sign_up_restrictions.html)
 - If self-managed, raise the importance of GitLab Security patches and use it as an additional argument to enable usage/service ping reports of GitLab
+- If using a collaboration project, the CSM can configure a scheduled job to create agenda issues on a monthly frequency.
+Instructions for that are in each collaboration project's [instructions file](https://gitlab.com/gitlab-com/account-management/templates/customer-collaboration-project-template/-/blob/master/PLEASE-READ-THESE-INSTRUCTIONS.md).

 ### Ephemeral Suggestions